yulmanperez/yulmanperez.github.io/_pages/about.md

 During my PhD journey, I have been exposed to a unique set of projects that have helped me to build my skills, including

 - Deepwater operations in the Gulf of Mexico.
-- Carbon capture and storage, CCS in Alberta.
+- Carbon capture and storage, CCS in Alberta, Canada.
 - Geospatial analysis of electricity curtailment in California.
-- Spatial analysis of gas field distribution and infrastructure in California.
+- Subsurface study of the gas fields in California, including active, abandoned and undeground gas storage sites.
 - Characterization of Wolfcamp Formation core samples collected at the HFTS-1 test site in the Permian Basin.
 - Training and testing of Generative Computer Vision models with X-ray CT images.